dvirgol10/tau-os-course/README.md

 # Fourth Assignment
 ## Parallel File Find Assignment
 The goal is to gain experience with threads (including locks and conditional variables) and filesystem system calls.
 We create a program which searches a directory tree for files whose name contains the search term.
 It parallelizes its work using threads - different directories are searched by different threads.

+# Fifth Assignment
+## Printable Characters Counting Server Assignment
+The goal is to gain experience with sockets and network programming.
+We implement a client-server architecture - a printable characters counting server.\
+Clients connect to the server and send it a stream of bytes (which are read from a file).
+The server sends the count back to the client and maintains a data structure in which it counts the number of times each printable character was observed in all the connections.\
+In addition, SIGINT makes the server print these counts and exit.